ramonemairs/osTicket-installation/README.md

 <img width="2342" height="1234" alt="image" src="https://github.com/user-attachments/assets/9e52502e-985f-482a-8e4f-3141c35c2718" />

-Next create a folder on you C drive and call it PHP , go to file or folder and look to the left where desktop and downloaded is scroll down to the C drive click it then once in the C drive right click scroll down to new click the folder and name it PHP.
+Next create a folder on you C drive and call it PHP , go to file or folder  look to the left where desktop and downloaded is scroll down to the C drive click it then once in the C drive right click scroll down to new click the folder and name it PHP.